The 14 Best Ski Jackets for Men and Women, According to Thousands of Customer Reviews

 - Best Lightweight Option: Arc’teryx Cerium Lt Jacket

-- Best Option With Removable Hood: Columbia Eager Air Interchange Jacket
+- Best Option for Plus Size: Columbia Eager Air Interchange Jacket

-Best Overall: The North Face Thermoball Triclimate Jacket
+Best Overall: The North Face Thermoball Eco Triclimate Jacket

 Along with a waterproof shell, this ski jacket from Columbia contains an Omni-Heat reflective lining that helps distribute body heat for extra warmth on the slopes.
 The durable coat also features an adjustable powder skirt that prevents snow or wind from blowing up your coat, and it has multiple pockets to store your ski pass, goggles, and more.
 “I bought this jacket last year to have for an upcoming ski trip and to wear during the winter on more rainy days.
 The jacket is great!
 High quality, beautiful color that looks the same in person as on the website, and it keeps me warm and dry!
 Would definitely recommend for both skiing and for regular winter use,” wrote one customer.